wenliangz/try-django-19/notes.md

     - define a recursive function to make slug
     - pass the function object to pre_save.connect function

+# There are several ways of customize contents:
+- pre-save treatment of contents, like slug fields
+- custom functions for generating context variable
+- use custom Template tag

 # 17. Social Share Links
 - Social Sharing with Anchor Tags( not fully integrated web app), read cfe Guid in github
     - get the anchor codes from Facebook,Twiter, GooglePlus, LinkedIn, Reddit